-• The goals and activities of the foundation are contrary to the constitutional order of Bosnia and Herzegovina or are aimed at harming the country and inciting national, racial and religious hatred or discrimination prohibited by law.
+- The supervisory board of the foundation decides on the termination, or made a decision on the merger, separation, or transformation of the foundation - If it is found that the foundation has ceased to operate - The goals and activities of the foundation are contrary to the constitutional order of Bosnia and Herzegovina or are aimed at harming the country and inciting national, racial and religious hatred or discrimination prohibited by law. - The goals and activities of the foundation include engagement in election campaigns, raising funds for candidates or financing candidates or political parties. - The foundation, despite the warning in the form of misdemeanour punishment, continues to carry out activities that are not in accordance with the statutory goals of the foundation. - The foundation after misdemeanour punishment, continues to act contrary to the provisions of the Law on Associations and Foundations.

-- The goals and activities of the foundation include engagement in election campaigns, raising funds for candidates or financing candidates or political parties. - The foundation, despite the warning in the form of misdemeanour punishment, continues to carry out activities that are not in accordance with the statutory goals of the foundation. - The foundation after misdemeanour punishment, continues to act contrary to the provisions of the Law on Associations and Foundations. - 21.
-Is there a maximum that can be spent on office/administration costs in civil law and/or tax law?
+22. Is there a maximum that can be spent on office/administration costs in civil law and/or tax law?
 If yes, what is the amount?

-22. Does civil and/or tax law require a foundation to spend a certain percentage of its overall assets within a certain period of time (e.g. within the next financial year)?
+23. Does civil and/or tax law require a foundation to spend a certain percentage of its overall assets within a certain period of time (e.g. within the next financial year)?
 In particular, can a foundation accumulate these expenses over a period of time (and if so, what kind of authorisation is required to do so)?